thomasloven/lovelace-layout-card/README.md

 |`max_cols` | number | Maximum number of columns to show | 4 if sidebar is hidden <br> 3 if sidebar is shown |
 |`rtl`| `true`/`false` | Place columns in right-to-left order | `false`|

+> NOTE: If you're migrating from layout-card "1.0" (v16 - sorry about the version number confusion), this is significantly fewer options than you are used to. \
+> The reason for this is twofold. \
+> First: Maintainability.
+As Home Assistant and Lovelace evolves, it grows increasingly more difficult to keep up the more options you want to keep alive. \
+> Second: Usability.
+I want to focus on fewer options and doing the right thing out of the box instead.
+And the three remaining options actually have much more impact than you'd think.
+>
+> If you want more fine-grained controll (e.g. variable sized columns), please take a look at the Grid layout.

 ### Masonry layout

 The masonry layout immitates the default layout of lovelace.